 4. Show Him Affection

-Keep in mind that there is the possibility that he might be uncomfortable with it, especially if you both are on the reserved side and don’t do this often (or ever).
+Keep in mind that there is the possibility that he might be uncomfortable with it, especially if you are both on the reserved side and don’t do this often (or ever).
 Depending on how he reacts, you can either try to take things very slowly, or you may need to try another option.
-Showing affectionmay notbe ideal for all guys, so gauge the situation appropriately.
+Showing affection may not be ideal for your particular partner, so gauge the situation appropriately.

 5. Tell Him That You Love Him